stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

     .build();
 ```

-The _destination_ clause specifies that our sub-pass waits for the colour attachment to be ready for writing, i.e. we need to wait for the swapchain to finish using the image.
+The _destination_ clause specifies that the sub-pass should wait for the colour attachment to be ready for writing, i.e. when the swapchain has finished using the image.

-This should allow the application to more efficiently use the multi-threaded nature of the pipeline.
+This should allow Vulkan to more efficiently use the multi-threaded nature of the pipeline.

 ### Frames In-Flight